Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1966

-It just possible that if you were to line up the coolest pop singles of all time, that line might just start behind this savagely hip little Gene Clark, Roger McGuinn and David Crosby beauty.
-And while Eight Miles High was literally about the Byrds’ first-ever trip to London, metaphorically anyway, it served as the ideal theme for a generation of kids apparently dedicated to, and in the lifelong pursuit of, the perfect buzz.
+It just possible that if you were to line up the coolest pop singles of all time, that line might just start behind this little Gene Clark, Roger McGuinn and David Crosby beauty.
+And while Eight Miles High was literally about the Byrds’ first-ever trip to London, metaphorically it served as the ideal theme for a generation of kids dedicated to -- and in the lifelong pursuit of -- the perfect buzz.

 144. Hey Jude